The rain on the avenue des Champs Elyssés was getting heavier this late October evening.

 ‘He gave me a lecture, told me women are forever complaining about where all the good men are or why men don’t respect them but the truth is that they love the game – they try to tame the wolf and make him their little pet.
 That’s what they’re all about.

-Once you’re docile, you’re no fun any more to a woman.
+Once you’re docile, you’re no fun any more to such a woman.
 Pay attention to them, take them out, give them a good time but don’t believe anything they say, especially about devotion and all that rubbish – they’re as faithless as any man but they want you to think they’re saints, and they’re seriously not interested in nice guys – nice guys end up either with no one or else second class citizens in a marriage, behind the children and her.’

 ‘Oh, so you’ll never be alone then.’
 He didn’t respond, so she asked, ‘And Philippe said this too?’